Chapter 3 Sampling an ecological network

 We expect you to submit a short report that combines your code, data,

-and visualisations.
+and visualizations.
 To do so, we provide you with a template Rmarkdown

 file that you can fill in.
 You can find this file here: